ritanshu747/Imagine-client/README.md

-Della AI Clone
+IMAGINE-AI

-Welcome to Della AI Clone!
+Welcome to IMAGINE-AI clone of Della AI.
 This project aims to provide a simplified version of Della AI, a smart assistant powered by OpenAI API, integrated with Cloudinary for media management, and built using Material-UI for the user interface.
 Table of Contents

     Introduction